-I’ve been admiring all the beautiful deer head wall decor for some time now, but wanted to put my own spin on one with a copper patina.
+Hello friends!
+I’ve been admiring all the beautiful deer head wall decor for some time but just couldn’t bring myself to having a real animal staring at me.
+It’s kinda creepy.
+So, I decided to create my own deer head and add a copper patina to it.
 While at Hobby Lobby and by total accident I spotted this one made from paper mache.
 Lightweight and paintable!
 That was all I needed to grab up this bad boy and add it to my cart.
 And, I used my 40% off coupon.
 SCORE!

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

+The kit comes with a spray applicator and three bottles.
+A primer, a metal finish (copper), and a patina activator.
 I wasn’t sold on the spray applicator, because I wanted to control where the copper patina activator was applied.
 So, I did what any creative would do.
 I threw away the sprayer and grabbed my brush.
-The first step is to apply the primer.
-I quickly brushed it on and allowed it to dry.

-Immediately after the copper paint was applied, (while it was still wet) I took my brush and dipped it into the patina (clear solution).
-The solution was allowed to freely drip and run down the deer head.
-Starting at the nose and then allowing it to run down towards the antlers.
-I dabbed the solution around in variously places with my brush where I wanted the oxidizing to occur.
+Immediately after painting the copper paint (while it’s still wet) use a paintbrush and dip it into the (clear solution) metal effects patina activator.
+Carefully drip the activator onto the copper paint in the areas you want that dreamy copper patina.
+I started at the nose and then allowing it to run down towards the antlers.
+I also dabbed the activator around in various places with my brush where I wanted the oxidizing to occur.
 The oxidation occurs within minutes and is very cool to watch.
-The mixture of primer, copper and green patina was sooooo yummy!
+The mixture of primer, copper, and green patina was so yummy!
 I allowed it to dry overnight.

-With my copper patina deer head complete, I needed a display to hang it from.
-Here’s a quick and easy way to build a DIY Pallet Wood Sign on a budget.
-I added a coat of chalky type paint in a creamy color and slightly distressed the whole board. here’s a quick video tutorial on how to make these.
+With the deer head complete, I needed a display to hang it from so I got busy and created this DIY Pallet Wood Sign.
+The sign was painted with chalky paint in a creamy color and slightly distressed to give it that rustic look.
+Here’s a quick video tutorial on how to make these.